leighryffel/mocktail-menu/README.md

 2. App will run on a single page, with no redirects, with a single HTML file.
 3. Event listeners will include searching, toggling between drinks when clicked, buttons to bring up a list of filtered drinks.
 4. Iterate throguh all of the mocktails to get their ID, then pull their data by ID.
-5. We will be so good at following the coding practices!
+5. We will be so good at following the coding practice